Go Back

 Ingredients

-• 2 cups approx. 1 lb or 400g dried chickpeas, soaked overnight
+• 2 cups 400 g dried chickpeas, soaked overnight

 • 1 large yellow onion finely chopped

-• 1 large leek white and light green parts only, rinsed well and sliced
+• 1 large leek white & light green parts, rinsed and sliced

 • 2 large carrots diced